KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 For test 4, the original character causing the reaction doesn't need have their EM change, so the Instructor set on Sara can be removed to reduce any changes.
 This is not a concern for test 3, where changing EM values for the second applier is not an issue.
 While this test should logically follow that the EM value of the second applier will be snapshotted, this is a game from miHoYo and we cannot be sure of anything.

 The enemy chosen to do these tests on is the ruin guard at Yaoguang Shaol, as it is usually already wet from the water around it.
-This water is not a concern as it only acts as a source of hydro to get the reaction started, and cannot cause the electro-charged reaction itself.
+This water is not a concern as it only acts as a source of Hydro to get the reaction started, and cannot cause the Electro-Charged reaction itself.

-Sara was chosen to apply electro, as she has an easy source of two electro applications with her E at C2 and her CA. The explosion of the feather from her CA will be a third application of electro, but that doesn't factor.
+Sara was chosen to apply Electro, as she has an easy source of two Electro applications with her E at C2 and her CA. The explosion of the feather from her CA will be a third application of Electro, but that doesn't factor.

-Barbara was chosen to re-apply hydro.
+Barbara was chosen to re-apply Hydro.
 This is because she can apply it off-field consistently, and she can also use Widsith to increase her own EM simply by switching in.

 What causes EM changes will be 4-piece Instructors and Widsith.
 Instructors triggers on a reaction allowing for easy testing, and Widsith triggers on switching in (a third of the time).

-If test 5 is to be done, Razor will be applying electro with his E as Sara's electro application is only 1A for all her attacks.
+If test 5 is to be done, Razor will be applying Electro with his E as Sara's Electro application is only 1A for all her attacks.

 **Result:**